When buying or selling a website, you can connect with interested parties directly but this is a hit-or-miss approach.

 The Top Website Brokers in Summary

 Selling or buying a website from a broker or marketplace can be a good experience if you make the right choice.
-You can use my list to kickstart your research and find the right fit for your needs.
+You can use our list to kickstart your research and find the right fit for your needs.

-In my opinion, Business Experts is the best website broker because of its massive vetted deal flow and diligence period for post-sales asset checking to create a safe and smooth experience for both the buyer and seller.
+In our opinion, Business Experts is the best website broker because of its massive vetted deal flow and diligence period for post-sales asset checking to create a safe and smooth experience for both the buyer and seller.